let your smile shine.

 Sat 8:00 AM - 2:00 PM

-*We have expanded our hours and we are open 7am to 7pm Monday, Tuesday, and Thursday. *We are open every Saturday for our patients emergencies. *Our Endodontist will be here May 3rd and 16th from 9am to 6pm and June 13th and 30th from 8am to 5pm. *Our Periodontist will be here May 24th and June 28th from 8am to 5pm. *Our Oral Surgeon will be here May 17th 8am to 5pm and June 28th from 8am to 5pm.
+***Our Endodontist will be here August 3rd and 18th from 8am to 5pm and September 13th and 29th from 8am to 5pm. ***Our Periodontist will be here August 23rd from 8am to 5pm and September 27th from 8am to 5pm. ***Our Oral Surgeon will be here August 4th from 8am to 5pm and September 15th from 8am to 5pm.

 Stop on By